Phantasma Gloria at Randyland in Echo Park

-When Randy moved into the house in Echo Park he picked it because of the unique art culture present in that area of LA, one that he assumed would be ok with his bottle art.
-Inspired by Simon Rodia from the Watts Tower, this installation has been a labor of love for years and during that time he has only had one person complain.
-The complaint was only because of the art at the bottom was not matching the same style as the art above.
-People have come from all around to see his art and it has been feature in newspapers and magazines around the world.
+When Randy moved into the house in Echo Park, he picked the area because of the unique art culture present in that part of LA, one that he assumed would be ok with his bottle art.
+Inspired by Simon Rodia from the Watts Towers, this installation has been a labor of love for years, and during that time, he has only had one person complain.
+The complaint was because the art at the bottom was not matching the style of the art above.
+People have come from all around to see his art, and it has been featured in newspapers and magazines around the world.

-This is your que to find a spot to park your car or just to look out the window and admire it before heading on.
-Like I said you can’t get any closer then this but with a zoom lens you can grab some good photos.
+This is your cue to find a spot to park your car or just to look out the window and admire it before heading on.
+Like I said, you can’t get any closer than this, but with a zoom lens, you can grab some good photos.

-The installation is bottles full of water, some of the bottles colored and some of the water inside colored so that it can change.
-They are attached to rebar and set up in a way that they reflect the sun in the strong morning light.
+The installation is basically just bottles full of water, some of the bottles colored, and some of the water inside colored so that it can change if needed.
+They are attached to rebar and set up in a way that reflects the sun in the strong morning light.

 The main attraction here is the Virgin of Guadalupe, which Los Angeles itself was named after.
-You can see here in the above picture, complete with wings and it is the centerpiece of the art.
+You can see her in the above picture, complete with wings, and it is the centerpiece of the art.

-I went during a tour with Atlas Obscura and we were able to actually walk up and see the art from behind.
-This is not a normal thing so these views are not something that most people see but here are a few shots from behind as well.
+I went during a tour with Atlas Obscura, and we were able to walk up and see the art from behind.
+This is not a normal thing, so these views are not something that most people see, but here are a few shots from behind as well.

-All in all this is a fantastic spot to check out in LA, Randy himself is a awesome person and one that I was happy to have the pleasure to meet.
-I would recommend driving by and checking out this beautiful art, especially in the morning hours. if you are a fan of bottle art be sure to check out the Bottle Tree Ranch in the desert as well.
+All in all, this is a fantastic spot to check out in LA.
+Randy himself is an awesome person and one that I was happy to have the pleasure to meet.
+I would recommend driving by and checking out this beautiful art, especially in the morning hours.
+If you are a fan of bottle art, be sure to check out the Bottle Tree Ranch in the desert as well.